Lucas Fox

-Lucas Fox (born 25 February 1953) is an English drummer who was a founding member of the rock band Motörhead and the punk band Warsaw Pakt.
+Lucas Fox (born 25 February 1953) is an English drummer who was a founding member of the rock band Motörhead and the punk rock band Warsaw Pakt.

 Career

 Motörhead

 In 1975, Fox picked up Lemmy from London Airport after he was sacked from Hawkwind.
 Lemmy, Fox and Larry Wallis started a new band named Bastards, however the band's name was quickly changed to Motörhead following a suggestion by the band's manager Doug Smith.
-The band started by supporting Greenslade at the roundhouse on 20 July performing cover versions except 'Motörhead' (Lemmy), 'On Parole' and 'City Kids' (Larry Wallis).
+The band started by supporting Greenslade at the Roundhouse on 20 July performing cover versions except 'Motörhead' (Lemmy), 'On Parole' and 'City Kids' (Larry Wallis).
 Fox was the drummer for six months before being replaced during their first album at Rockfield Studios, Monmouth, Wales, recording sessions by Phil "Philthy Animal" Taylor.
 Fox's drumming appeared on the On Parole album track "Lost Johnny" which, unlike the rest of the songs Fox recorded for the album, were not overdubbed with Taylor's drums.

 Fox also appeared in the band's 10th anniversary video in 1985, joining the band on stage for the final number, "Motorhead" at Hammersmith Odeon, London.